juan-castro-net/dataset_ad/README.md

 # Alzheimer's Disease Dataset

-This Alzheimer's disease dataset is used to classify Bornal Cognitio (CN) and Alzheimer's disease (AD) cases.
+This Alzheimer's disease dataset is used to classify Nornal Cognition (CN) and Alzheimer's disease (AD) cases.

-## Groups
-- OASIS
-- ADNI
-- AIBL

 ## Columns
-Each CSV file have these columns:
+Each CSV file has these columns:
 1. index
 2. group
 3. subject